-The POWER/LIGHT key is used to power the Fishfinder on and off.
+The POWER/LIGHT key is used to power the Fishing System on and off.
 You can also use the POWER/LIGHT key to adjust the backlight and contrast of the display.

-Power On the control head: Press the POWER/LIGHT key to power on the unit.
+Power On: Press the POWER/LIGHT key to power the unit on.
 When the Title screen is displayed, press the MENU key to access the Start-Up Options Menu.

-Power Off the control head: Press and hold the POWER/LIGHT key for 3 seconds.
+Power Off: Press and hold the POWER/LIGHT key for 3 seconds.
 A message will appear to indicate how many seconds there are until shutdown occurs.
-To ensure that shutdown occurs properly and any menu settings will be saved, your Fishfinder should always be turned off using the POWER/LIGHT key.
+To ensure that shutdown occurs properly and any menu settings will be saved, your Fishing System should always be turned off using the POWER/LIGHT key.